 Manatees and dolphins have distinct evolutionary histories, despite some similarities.
 Manatees are members of the order Sirenia, while dolphins are members of the biological order Cetacea, which also includes whales and porpoises.

-Dolphins are carnivores that mostly consume fish and squid, opposite to manatees.
+Dolphins are carnivores that mostly consume fish and squid, opposite to the animals like manatees.

 6. Rock Hyrax